Greenwood Academy, Dreghorn: Attendance

 Attendance at the school improved slightly, however, Greenwood Academy remains below the national average for attendance.
 Between August 2023–February 2024, attendance at the school stood at 86.31% compared to 85.12% the previous year.

 House system

 The school uses a house system, with each pupil placed in one of eight houses: Annick, Broomlands, Gailes, Montgomery, Overtoun, Perceton, Shewalton and Warrix.
 Each house represents an area in Irvine.
-Each house has a guidance teacher alongside two house captains.
+Each house has at least one guidance teacher alongside two house captains.

 Sports

 The school has two sports halls, a dance studio, a fitness suite, a range of grass pitches and an AstroTurf pitch.
 Sports offered include badminton, basketball, dance, fitness training, 5-a-side football, football, gymnastics, handball, hockey, netball, volleyball, rounders, short tennis and table tennis.